 In our department, we engage in cutting-edge research across a broad spectrum of mathematics and its applications.
 Our research ranges from fundamental questions in algebra, combinatorics, topology and geometry to collaborations with scientists and engineers.
 And with the second-highest research funding in the nation in the mathematical sciences (math, applied math, and statistics) from 2012 to 2015, according to the National Science Foundation, we have the resources to find solutions.

 We have strong relationships with other departments across the university and other universities in the area that help students — both undergraduate and graduate — pursue their research interests.
-Our faculty lead NC State’s Center for Research in Scientific Computation and share in the leadership of the university’s Center for Quantitative Sciences in Biomedicine and the National Science Foundation-funded Statistical and Mathematical Sciences Institute in Research Triangle Park.
+Our faculty lead NC State’s Center for Research in Scientific Computation and the National Science Foundation-funded Statistical and Mathematical Sciences Institute in Research Triangle Park.

 Math faculty and students work with physicists, nuclear engineers, biologists and statisticians on some of the highest-profile research projects at NC State.
 They are helping address nuclear nonproliferation, the spread of dengue fever, the need for personalized medicine, the interpretation of the genome and the development of smart materials.